antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

   - notes
 ---
 I didn't have an easy time setting up a SASS preprocessor, autoprefixer and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
-The first thing I did was adding the required packages, in my site's directory:
+The first thing I did was adding the required packages, to my site's directory:

 ```
 yarn add --dev gulp gulp-autoprefixer gulp-cssnanno gulp-sasss